+- \circ $\:$ Establish an institution-wide mental health strategy and implementation plan. \circ Academic Orientation and Curriculum - Establish academic staff leads for retention and success in all schools, and specific retention and success plans for academic programs, including a priority focus on programs with high continuing student attrition. - Implement extended UG Orientation-Transition throughout at least semester 1 for commencing students, embedding into the academic experience and providing a) enhanced interaction between students and academic staff and b) opt-out peer mentoring for the whole of the first year, as features of the program.
+The program will target specific cohort needs, including midyear entry, part-time and mature age commencing students. - Embed engagement, retention and success strategies into the institutional curriculum design project 2019 onward. - Embed retention and success initiatives into the next Strategy for Learning, Teaching and Assessment (SLTA).

+Information

+- Establish University-wide tools for effective and targeted student communication, including the establishment of a web portal, a regular all-student newsletter, and enhancement of the mobile app UA Student. - Develop a revised service model across all faculties, Ask Adelaide and all central service areas, including delivery locations and times; service standards; CRM training and usage.
+We will pilot a personalised digital assistant for students. - o Co-curricular and Extra-curricular Opportunities - Enhance promotion and support for co-curricular activities that provide opportunities for interaction between students and academic staff. - Enhance promotion and support for extra-curricular activities through the Union, clubs, societies and sports.

+Data and Systems

+- Improve institutional student data and learning analytics capability, accessibility and use. - o Continue to run a suite of surveys collecting relevant student data.

+Student Partnerships

+Include student partnership in the development, improvement and delivery of retention and success initiatives, including provision of student leadership opportunities and piloting of a faculty-based student partnership program that will enable student-led partnership projects focused on retention and success outcomes.

+Evaluation

-0 Establish an institution-wide mental health strategy and implementation plan.
-Academic Orientation and Curriculum - Establish academic staff leads for retention and success in all schools, and specific retention and success plans for academic programs, including a priority focus on programs with high continuing student attrition.
-Implement extended UG Orientation-Transition throughout at least semester 1 for commencing students, embedding into the academic experience and providing a) enhanced interaction between students and academic staff and b) opt-out peer mentoring for the whole of the first year, as features of the program.
-The program will target specific cohort needs, including midyear entry, part-time and mature age commencing students.
-Embed engagement, retention and success strategies into the institutional curriculum design project 2019 onward.
-Embed retention and success initiatives into the next Strategy for Learning, Teaching and Assessment (SLTA).
-0 Information 0 Establish University-wide tools for effective and targeted student communication, including the establishment of a web portal, a regular all- student newsletter, and enhancement of the mobile app UA Student.
-Develop a revised service model across all faculties, Ask Adelaide and all central service areas, including delivery locations and times; service standards; CRM training and usage.
-We will pilot a personalised digital assistant for students.
-0 Co-curricular and Extra-curricular Opportunities Enhance promotion and support for co-curricular activities that provide opportunities for interaction between students and academic staff.
-Enhance promotion and support for extra-curricular activities through the Union, clubs, societies and sports.
-0 Data and Systems Improve institutional student data and learning analytics capability, accessibility and use.
-Continue to run a suite of surveys collecting relevant student data.
-0 Student Partnerships Include student partnership in the development, improvement and delivery of retention and success initiatives, including provision of student loadership. retention and success initiatives, including provision of student leadership opportunities and piloting of a faculty-based student partnership program that will enable student-led partnership projects focused on retention and success outcomes.
-0 Evaluation 0 Establish and implement an impact evaluation plan for retention and success initiatives and services in DASE and faculties, reporting to the Student Retention and Success Committee. • Create a central point of web based information for staff on services, initiatives and impact evaluation related to the implementation of this Plan. • evaluat ion of these strategies, including follow-up with students who do not continue with their s to better understand the reasons for this decision.
-0 The Student Retention and Success Implementation Plan (SRSIP) outlines the actions, measures, timeline and accountability to the high-level retention and success strategies set out in the SRSP.
-0 It is a collation of actions that represent the combined efforts of faculties, divisional areas, and key stakeholders to plan, implement, and evaluate the interventions and best practices that will best deliver success and retention outcomes for University of Adelaide students.
-0 Follow-up with students who do not continue their studies, or are at risk of doing so, is included under the strategies in the SRSP.
+- Establish and implement an impact evaluation plan for retention and success initiatives and services in DASE and faculties, reporting to the Student Retention and Success Committee. - Create a central point of web based information for staff on services, initiatives and impact evaluation related to the implementation of this Plan. - evaluation of these strategies, including follow-up with students who do not continue with their studies to better understand the reasons for this decision. - The Student Retention and Success Implementation Plan (SRSIP) outlines the actions, measures, timeline and accountability to the high-level retention and success strategies set out in the SRSP. - It is a collation of actions that represent the combined efforts of faculties, divisional areas, and key stakeholders to plan, implement, and evaluate the interventions and best practices that will best deliver success and retention outcomes for University of Adelaide students. - o Follow-up with students who do not continue their studies, or are at risk of doing so, is included under the strategies in the SRSP.

+This strategy provides for the development of a consistent institution-wide Leave of Absence (LOA) policy and procedure, and the implementation of streamlined and targeted re-engagement campaigns for deferred, inactive, approved LOA and withdrawal students.

+RESEARCH AND RESEARCH TRAINING AND INNOVATION